-A rigorous analysis of the behavior of light as it climbs through a gravitational field shows that, while photon energy E=hv, where v is the proper frequency measured along the photon's path, is indeed lost during transit, and time, as viewed from infinity, is indeed dilated at the emitter, these are two different descriptions of a single property of the metric, which in static cases is simply that $g{00} < 1$.
+A rigorous analysis of the behavior of light as it climbs through a gravitational field shows that, while photon energy E=hv, where v is the proper frequency measured along the photon's path, is indeed lost during transit, and time, as viewed from infinity, is dilated at the emitter, these are two different descriptions of a single property of the metric, which in static cases is simply that $g{00} < 1$.
 These phenomena do not cause redshift; spacetime curvature does.
 In fact, spacetime curvature causes all three phenomena: time dilation at the emitter, photon energy loss in transit, and redshift at the detector.
 And all three have the same value, obtained from $g{\mu\nu}$.

 The ultimate arbiter is the metric.
 When redshift is calculated from $g{\mu\nu}$, the result is unambiguous.
 There is one value of redshift, and it is not doubled.
 So if Yanchilin successfully conducts his experiment, in which light is to be emitted both upwards and downwards from a central height in a tall building, and the results tabulated by a frequency counter at that same central height, he will measure the correct GR redshift.
 However, believing the two plausibility arguments are mutually exclusive, he may misinterpret his results as a confirmation of photon energy loss, and hence as a repudiation of time dilation.
-Intending to thereby disprove GR, he may find to his dismay that mainstream physicists will only claim he has proven it.
-This seems unfair, as Yanchilin has simply carried to its logical conclusion a set of misconceptions shared by many physicists.
-I would argue that the fault lies in today's education system, in which plausibility arguments are emphasized while mathematical formalism is neglected.
+Intending to disprove GR, he may find that many physicists will only claim he has proven it.
+Yet Yanchilin has simply carried to its logical conclusion a set of common misconceptions.
+I would venture that the fault lies in today's education system, in which plausibility arguments are emphasized while mathematical formalism is neglected.